 Use your foraged strawberries on one of our vibrant strawberry desserts.

 The Baltic Sea and North Atlantic Ocean are awash with shoals of herring, and Swedes are pros at cooking, pickling and smoking these small, flavoursome fish.
 There are two names for the fish in Swedish: sill, for the slightly larger fish found off the west coast, and strömming, for Baltic herring.
 Strömming is often enjoyed breaded and fried, while sil is frequently pickled in a variety of marinades and sauces.
 Matjes (soused herring) is popular but sour cream, mustard and even curry are also popular marinades.
 Or why not try an SOS?
 Smör, Ost och Sill (‘butter, cheese and herring’) is best served with crisp bread and washed down with a glass of aquavit, a traditional Scandinavian spirit.

 Try making your own...
-Grilled herring with mustard
+Herrings rolled with mustard & pancetta.

 7. Godis (pick 'n' mix)

 Go into any supermarket, corner shop or newsagent in Sweden and you’ll see a whole aisle devoted to pick 'n' mix.
 Sweets are a national obsession for young and old, and Saturdays are a dedicated day for indulging thanks to the tradition of lördagsgodis (‘Saturday sweets’), which is derived from a 1950s dental health campaign aimed at helping curb the nation’s sweet tooth.
 Favourites to try include bilar (pastel coloured cars), dumle (gooey chocolate-covered caramels) and saltlakrits (salty liquorice).

 Make your kitchen into a sweet shop with our confectionary recipes.